sforcin/LoRaWAN-Raspberry-Pi/README.md

 ---

 ##  Current Technical Challenges
-Despite the challenge of making the gateway work with the power supply due to interference,we also need to ensure the drone collects all the data needed
+Despite the challenge of making the gateway work with the power supply due to interference,we also need to ensure the drone collects all the data needed.
+I have files with specific issues and debugging options for both setups I attempted for this system.